Translation Item

 Lexicon Entry

 In contrast to all other object types, a lexicon entry does not correspond to an existing object in the cockpit project, but is created by you when you need to provide us with more lexical information on a specific word in the target language.
+In the chapter Editing Head Nouns and Creating Lexicon Entries you will learn more about when you should create a lexicon entry.

 Translation Item States